Kyle Garlick: Los Angeles Dodgers

 In 2017, Garlick was named to the mid-season Texas League all-star game, but missed that game as the result of a hand injury.
 He hit .239 in 74 games for the Drillers with 17 home runs and 42 RBIs.
 The next year, he started with Tulsa before an early season promotion to the Oklahoma City Dodgers of the Triple-A Pacific Coast League.
 Between the two levels, he hit .259 with 22 home runs and 60 RBIs.

 The Dodgers promoted Garlick to the major leagues on May 17, 2019.
 He lined out to left field in his first MLB at-bat, as a pinch hitter on May 19 against the Cincinnati Reds.
 On June 8, 2019, Garlick recorded his first MLB hit, a pinch-hit double off of Jeff Samardzija of the San Francisco Giants.
 On June 19, 2019, Garlick hit his first major league home run off of Drew Pomeranz of the San Francisco Giants.
 He played in 30 games for the Dodgers in 2019, with three home runs, six RBIs, and a .250 batting average.
 He spent most of the season with Oklahoma City, where he hit .314 in 81 games with 23 homers and 59 RBIs.

-On February 10, 2020, Garlick was designated for assignment.
+On February 10, 2020, Garlick was designated for assignment after the Dodgers traded for Mookie Betts and David Price.

 Philadelphia Phillies

 On February 15, 2020, Garlick was traded to the Philadelphia Phillies in exchange for Tyler Gilbert.
-On January 18, 2021, Garlick was designated for assignment by the Phillies.
+He played in 12 games for the Phillies, going 3–for–22 (.136) with a one RBI and one walk.
+On January 18, 2021, Garlick was designated for assignment by the Phillies following the signing of Archie Bradley.

-Atlanta Braves

-On January 22, 2021, Garlick was claimed off waivers by the Atlanta Braves.
-They designated him for assignment on February 5, 2021.